resource-disaggregation/blk-switch/osdi21_artifact/README.md

 - NIC: Mellanox ConnectX-5 Ex VPI (100Gbps)
 - NVMe SSD: 1.6TB Samsung PM1725a

+(Should describe expected performance degradation if the same hardware is not available.)

 ## 2. Detailed Instructions
 Now we provide how to use our scripts to reproduce the results in the paper.